sorry we are close(d) (2021)

 List of work presented:

-books by Black authors, canned food
+offering to new ancestors: books by Black authors, canned food

-fan, black and pink synthetic hair, coloured beads, family photo, hair rings, foam
+moving images: fan, black and pink synthetic hair, coloured beads, family photo, hair rings, foam

 Previous